-For 2020 we will have at least nine dance venues.
+For 2021 we will have at least nine dance venues.
 Two will have wooden dance floors and we are aiming for all to have an alternative location if it is wet.
-Last two venues will be announced shortly:
+At least four more dance venues will be announced later in 2020:

 Westbury Gardens: Dancing overlooking the river and under the town’s giant trees.
-This is festival central where you’ll find our Welcome Tent selling programmes and commemorative badges, the Kid’s Zone including a funfair, The Greatest Little Coffee Box On Earth, a fast food stall and of course a cider and beer tent provided (we hope) by popular local brewer Iford Cider.
+This is festival central where you’ll find our Welcome Tent selling programmes and commemorative badges, the Kid’s Zone including a funfair, The Greatest Little Coffee Box On Earth, a fast food stall and of course a cider and beer tent.

 The Bull Pit: Below the iconic Town Bridge, any closer to the river and you’d be in it.
 Food and drink in the adjacent Swan Hotel.